WisconsinRobotics/WRoverPlayground/src/wrover_status_light/ServiceIntro.md

 # About ROS Services
 ## What is a ROS Service?
-Services are another form of communication between different software componenents, or more fomally known as nodes, that ROS offers.
+Services are another form of communication between different ROS nodes.
 Common uses of services include sending requests for specific pieces of data, or notify another node to perform specific actions.
 A good way to conceptualize a service is as a remote function call.

 ## What is the Makeup of a ROS Service?